To heat or not to heat: time crystallinity and finite-size effects in clean Floquet systems: Introduction

-Indeed, it turns out, this endeavour can be successful: the diagnostics (i) and (ii) on the duration and robustness of the subharmonic response, respectively, work equally well in the disordered and homogeneous scenarios, a fact that resulted in a number of papers claiming the existence of homogeneous (or ‘clean’) DTCs \cite{huang2018clean, yu2019discrete}.
+Indeed, it turns out, this endeavour can be successful: the diagnostics (i) and (ii) on the duration and robustness of the subharmonic response, respectively, work equally well in the disordered and homogeneous scenarios, a fact that resulted in some papers claiming the existence of homogeneous (or ‘clean’) DTCs \cite{huang2018clean, yu2019discrete}.
 In these papers, time crystallinity is supported by analyses in complete analogy with those of the pioneering MBL DTCs, although convincing cases on \emph{why} the expected ergodicity should be broken are lacking.
 Very recently, a more compelling effort in trying to understand homogeneous DTCs has been made in Ref.~\cite{yarloo2020homogeneous}, where the authors ascribe time crystallinity to a scar-like mechanism preventing thermalization.
-The apparent success of the diagnostics (i) and (ii) for various homogeneous models has raised much confusion.
-The controversy whether MBL truly is necessary for a DTC is also reinforced by the observation of signatures of DTCs (using diagnostic (ii)) in experiments in which the role played by disorder and interaction range has remained unclear \cite{rovny2018observation, choi2017observation}.
+The apparent success of the diagnostics (i) and (ii) for various homogeneous models appears confusing.
+The question whether MBL truly is necessary for a DTC is also posed by the observation of signatures of DTCs (using diagnostic (ii)) in experiments in which the role played by disorder and interaction range has remained unclear \cite{rovny2018observation, choi2017observation}.

-Here, we resolve this controversy studying both an homogeneous and a MBL model.
+Here, we clarify this issue studying both an homogeneous and a MBL model.
 For finite-size systems $L < \infty$, we show that a robust and exponentially long-lived subharmonic response can emerge both in the presence and in the absence of localization, although its origin is different in the two cases.
 In MBL systems, this behavior is due to the well-known $\pi$-pairing mechanism involving \emph{all} the Floquet eigenstates, whereas in homogeneous systems it is due to the $\pi$-pairing of just two eigenstates.
 These have a large overlap with the initial condition in a way that resembles quantum scars \cite{turner2018weak}.
 We argue that special care is needed when adopting the above diagnostics (i) and (ii) to identify a DTC in a strict sense.
-In fact, it happens for the homogeneous case that not only the subharmonic response is exponentially long-lived (i) and robust (ii), but that its magnitude is also exponentially suppressed in system size, therefore disappearing in the thermodynamic limit $L \to \infty$, a fact that has been widely overlooked in the past.
+In fact, it happens for the homogeneous case that not only the subharmonic response is exponentially long-lived (i) and robust (ii), but that its magnitude is also exponentially suppressed in system size, therefore disappearing in the thermodynamic limit $L \to \infty$, a fact that has been overlooked in the past.

 Our study leads to a twofold conclusion.
 On the one hand, we confirm that most likely no such a thing as a homogeneous DTC exists (in a strict sense and in a quantum short-range setting).
 On the other hand we show that crisp signatures of time crystallinity in these systems are nonetheless beyond doubt.
 In particular, the widespread belief that thermalization should occur over the timescale set by integrability-breaking terms \cite{else2020discrete} holds rigorously only in the thermodynamic limit, and very large finite-size systems can possibly behave nontrivially for much longer times.
 We show that under certain rather general and natural conditions thermalization only occurs at very large system sizes (of, e.g., many hundreds spins).
 We therefore argue that, although homogeneous DTCs may not exist according to the strict mathematical definitions, strong time crystalline signatures in large (but finite) homogeneous systems deserve much more consideration than they had in the past, as they are prime candidates for the observation of nontrivial dynamical phenomena.